AdguardTeam/KnowledgeBaseWallet/docs/guides/manage-wallets.md

 To add a wallet:

-1. Tap on your wallet name on the main screen.
+1. Tap your wallet name on the main screen.
 1. Tap *Add wallet*.
     ![Add wallet *mobile](https://cdn.adtidy.org/content/kb/wallet/guides/adding_wallet.png)
 1. Choose to create a new wallet or import an existing one.